parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 ## General remarks about the design

-what kind of a study is it (e.g., a 2x2 within-subjects factorial design)
+It is a one factorial subject study?

 ## Sampling plan